socialray/makahiki-ktuh/doc/overview-guided-tour.rst

    :width: 600 px
    :align: center

 Administrators use the Settings page to configure the system before the beginning of a challenge.
-This process is documented in :ref:`section-configuration`.
+This process is documented in :ref:`section-site-configuration`.